triton-inference-server/model_analyzer/docs/kubernetes_deploy.md

 kube-system   nvidia-device-plugin-1607379880-dblhc            1/1     Running   0          44m
 ```

-You can find the results upon completion of the job in the directory you passed as the `resultsPath` in `helm-chart/values.yaml`.
+You can find the results upon completion of the job in the directory passed as the `resultsPath` in `helm-chart/values.yaml`.

 ```
 ~/model_analyzer$ ls -l /home/results